developmentseed/pearl-backend/README.md

 <h1 align=center>PEARL API & Infrastructure</h1>

 PEARL is a landcover mapping platform that uses human in the loop machine learning approach.
 This repository contains the API and infrastructure to run the platform.
+The frontend is maintained at [pearl-frontend](https://github.com/developmentseed/pearl-frontend/).
 ## Overview
 PEARL infrastructure uses Kubernetes to manage resources and provide on-demand GPU support.
 The following is a high-level architecture.
 A websocket router manages available GPU/CPU and allocates them to clients.